2023 Impact Report

 • Students, parents, and teachers served through our Diggin Education programs: at the market, in the classroom, on the farm, and at community events

-• Students participated in Diggin’ Market tours where children meet the growers and makers who feed us with Mr. Green Jeans and Ms. Blossom leading the tours at the markets
+• Students participated in Diggin’ Market tours where children meet the growers and makers who feed us and taste California grown foods through a tour at the farmers markets

 • Diggin' Farm tours for the future generation to take a field trip to a local farm and meet a farmer-educator who will provide hands-on learning experience

-• StopWaste provided 10 farmers with 540 reusable containers to replace wax coated cardboard,
+• StopWaste provided 10 farmers with funding for 540 reusable containers to replace wax coated cardboard,

 • helping to divert 24,624 lbs annually from being sent to a landfill and